Strategy

 3 Key Sectors Likely to Gain from Falling Interest Rates: Banks, Utilities and REITs

-The Bank of Canada (BoC) have now cut interest rates twice this year with markets quickly pricing in an additional two to three cuts for the remaining rate-decision meetings for 2024.
+The Bank of Canada (BoC) have now cut interest rates twice this year with markets quickly pricing in cuts for the remaining rate-decision meetings of 2024.
 That would bring the overnight rate to 3.75% from its current rate of 4.5%, with potentially faster cuts to come next year — many now believe we may see the BoC’s overnight rate fall as low as 2.25% by the end of 2025

 In the U.S., due to higher-than-expected unemployment rates, many believe the delay in cutting rates in July may have been a mistake, with market expectations now leaning toward an oversized cut of 50 basis points (bps) for September with further cuts to come through the end of 2024.
 At one point interest rate futures suggested the Federal Reserve would cut rates by over two full percentage points by the end of 2025.